Image: Brian Quirt and Brittany Ryan at the 2019 Harold Awards (Dahlia Katz)

 Brittany Ryan

 We have also partnered with universities and theatre training programs to invite students into our dramaturgical processes, particularly Pure Research and City of Wine.
-These partners include University of Toronto Centre for Drama, Theatre & Performance Studies, George Brown Theatre School, Humber College Theatre, York University Department of Theatre, Simon Fraser University, Studio 58 at Langara College, University of Calgary’s School of Creative and Performing Arts, Concordia University, and Grenfell College at Memorial University.
+These partners have included University of Toronto Centre for Drama, Theatre & Performance Studies, George Brown Theatre School, Humber College Theatre, York University Department of Theatre, Simon Fraser University, Studio 58 at Langara College, University of Calgary’s School of Creative and Performing Arts, Concordia University, and Grenfell College at Memorial University.

 In addition to our work with individual interns and mentees, we created the 5×25 initiative to specifically engage with new generation artists across Canada.
 Over five years from 2015-2020 we commissioned 5 artists under the age of 25, establishing a national network of more than 100 artists who’ve applied to the program, offering them guidance and mentorship.